Jgarette0/testing/readme.md

 ## Contributing

-Thank you for considering contributing to our project!
+Feel free to contribute to the project by submitting issues or pull requests.
 To get started:

 ```bash
 # Clone the repository to your local machine